vehicle-lang/tutorial/README.md

 intruderSpeed      = 4   -- measured in meters/second
 ```

-The fact that all vector types come annotated with their size means that
+The fact that all tensors types come annotated with their dimensions
-it is impossible to mess up indexing into vectors, e.g. if you changed
+means that it is impossible to mess up indexing into vectors, e.g. if
-`distanceToIntruder = 0` to `distanceToIntruder = 5` the specification
+you changed `distanceToIntruder = 0` to `distanceToIntruder = 5` the
-would fail to type-check as `5` is not a valid index into a `Vector` of
+specification would fail to type-check as `5` is not a valid index into
-length 5.
+a Tensor with dimensions `[5]`.

 Similarly, we define meaningful names for the indices into output
-vectors.
+tensors.

 ``` vehicle
 clearOfConflict = 0